mfouesneau/dustapprox/docs/index.rst

    import matplotlib.pyplot as plt import astropy.units as u

-   from gdr3_dustapprox.extinction import CCM89, F99
+   from dustapprox.extinction import CCM89, F99

    #define the wave numbers
    x = np.arange(0.1, 10, 0.1)    # in microns^{-1}